-In case some of the lectures have not been scheduled yet, you have the option to let Mimosa do that for you.
-Select [Yes] to let Mimosa schedule the remaining lectures and select [No] if you want to go directly to optimise the lectures that have already been scheduled.
+In case some of the periods have not been scheduled yet, you have the option to let Mimosa do that for you.
+Select [Yes] to let Mimosa schedule the remaining periods and select [No] if you want to go directly to optimise the periods that have already been scheduled.
 Select [Cancel] to cancel optimisation.

 When the optimisation is running, you can always interrupt it by clicking [Cancel] and then select to resume or stop it.
 The progress bar shows the current number of gaps as compared to the number of initial gaps in the timetables.

 After the optimisation Mimosa shows you the number of those gaps that were removed, the initial number of gaps before optimisation plus the total number of changes that were made in timetables to achieve this.
 Optimisation time takes from a couple of seconds to a couple of minutes, depending on the number of timetables and the complexity of their structure.